Meet the Team

 Katie Moats

 Managing Editor & Social Media Manager.
-Katie Moats likes to write about relationships that just don’t work.
+Katie likes to write about relationships that just don’t work.
 She has a BA in English from Penn State and an M.Phil in Creative Writing from Trinity College Dublin, and when she’s not writing, she likes to travel and cheer on her favourite sports teams.
 She currently lives in Chicago.

 -